 If you’ve got a large family but not much space, don’t get a fridge with an ice dispenser – it can take up almost 30% of your freezer capacity.

-What are the best fridges for big families?
+The best fridges for big families

 We independently test and review dozens of new fridges each year in our thermal lab, and our experts know exactly what to look for to help you find the best product.